AlexandrosPanag/My_Java_Projects/Dequeues and Randomized Queues/README.md

 This is my solution to the problem on the Perlocation Project on the course Algorithms I on Coursera by Princeton University.

-You can view the fully project specifications more in depth here: https://coursera.cs.princeton.edu/algs4/assignments/queues/specification.php
+You can view the full project specifications more in depth here: https://coursera.cs.princeton.edu/algs4/assignments/queues/specification.php